-3. The names and locations of Joint Health and Safety Committee Members
+3. The names and locations of Joint Health and Safety Committee Members a copy of the Occupational Health and Safety Act the names and locations of your workplace joint health and safety committee members

 Employers must post the names and work locations of JHSC members in a place where they are easy for employees to find.